oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ### Task 5c: Configuration

+If you used the scripts to create your environment you don't need to do this step by hand as they will have set the stockmanager configuration up for you, but if you created the instanced by hand you will need to expend this section and perform the steps.

+<details><summary><b>I created the environment by hand, how to I configure the stockmanager details ?</b></summary>

-Now all configuration information needs to be secreat, we'e going to look at config maps in a moment, but first we need to add some configuration information
+Now all configuration information needs to be secret, we'e going to look at config maps in a moment, but first we need to add some configuration information

 To allow for some lab situations where there are multiple users in the same database we separate tables by department Id, like many other parts of these labs this will be based on your name or initials.